|Hometown:||Oak Ridge, Tenn.|

 In the classroom, LSU has been a shining example of the definition of student-athlete.
-The Lady Tigers have recorded a perfect score of 100 in graduation success rate released by the NCAA during three of the four seasons under Fargas.
+The Lady Tigers have recorded a perfect score of 100 in graduation success rate released by the NCAA during three seasons under Fargas.
+For players who have exhausted their eligibility at LSU, Fargas boasts a 100-percent graduation rate.
+In her first seven seasons, the Lady Tigers have earned 23 SEC Academic Honor Roll accolades.

-Three LSU players were honored at the season's end, as Ann Jones was named to the SEC Community Service Team, while Raigyne Moncrief was a second team LSWA All-Louisiana selection.
-Danielle Ballard was a WBCA All-America Honorable Mention, garnering first team All-SEC and SEC All-Defensive Team honors, earning a spot on the all-conference team selected by the Associated Press.
+Three LSU players were honored at the season's end.
+Ann Jones was named to the SEC Community Service Team, while sophomore Raigyne Moncrief was a second team LSWA All-Louisiana selection.
+Danielle Ballard was a WBCA All-America Honorable Mention, garnering first team All-SEC and SEC All-Defensive Team honors while earning a spot on the all-conference team selected by the Associated Press.
 Ballard also claimed LSWA Louisiana Player of the Year and first team honors.

 The Lady Tigers lost All-SEC Freshman Team guard Raigyne Moncrief to injury during the Georgia Tech game, and senior guard Jeanne Kenney was injured in the first half of LSU's NCAA Second Round matchup versus No. 7 West Virginia.